To correctly treat your sensitive skin.

 So to recap, we have established there are two significant triggers behind inflammation:

-- Allergens that stimulate an immune response in the skin are referred to as immunogenic inflammation.
+- As this study demonstrates (2) in your skin, allergens that stimulate an immune response are called immunogenic inflammation.

 - Chemicals that stimulate a nerve response are referred to as neurogenic inflammation.